 6.8 The Developer shall be entitled to state its development of any site on that site and may use its own IPR to identify itself as the Developer, unless expressly requested by the Customer in writing.

 6.9 The Customer warrants to the Developer that the Customer will use all reasonable endeavours to ensure the site shall contain no sound, text, music, literature, slogans, strap lines, banners, banner headlines, scream lines or images or any nature of any other material or reference which impinges on the IPLs of any third party or which is defamatory, offensive, obsence or which could reasonably be construed by completing the Customer’s request to have brought the Developer into disrepute.

-6.10 In the case of claims or potential claims to which the indemnities in clauses 6.2 and 6.3 set out above may apply, prompt notice of any such claim or potential claim must be:
+6.10 In the case of claims or potential claims to which the indemnities in this Agreement may apply:

 6.10.1 the party indemnified must give prompt notice in writing of any claim or potential claim to the indemnifying party;

-6.10.2 comply promptly and accurately to all reasonable requests for information and assistance at the cost of the indemnifier;
+6.10.2 the party indemnified must comply promptly and accurately respond to all reasonable requests for information and assistance at the cost of the indemnifier;

-6.10.3 make no admission of liability or settlement without the prior written consent of the indemnifying party;
+6.10.3 the party indemnified must make no admission of liability or settlement without the prior written consent of the indemnifying party;

-6.10.4 permit the indemnifier to have full control of any proceedings or negotiations including any defence or settlement.
+6.10.4 the party indemnified must permit the indemnifier to have full control of any proceedings or negotiations including any defence or settlement.